 A repositioning of the RBS and NatWest brands in the UK has been a trigger point in this latest cricket news.
-Barclays’ downsized partnership with the Premier League reflected an inability of the parties being to find acceptable renewal terms, leading to new partnership model for the Premier League.
-But there’s something else too, hinted at in the reasons finance brands have traditionally embarked on big ticket sponsorships.
+Barclays’ downsized partnership with the Premier League reflected an inability of the parties to find acceptable renewal terms, leading to a new partnership model for the Premier League.
+But there’s something else too, hinted at in the reasons why finance brands have traditionally embarked on big ticket sponsorships.

 Speak to any senior employee in the finance sector and it’s clear that after an initial period of adjustment in understanding the impact of the guidance and where it should apply, we are now in a time where employees are very conscious of their responsibilities towards compliance and at a corporate level this is being borne out.

 The rationale behind a sponsorship decision has rarely been the sole preserve of the marketing department.
 The rubber stamp provided by decision-makers sitting outside marketing has regularly leaned on a premise that those decision-makers, as well as many of their colleagues, employees and customers had seen benefits from the large levels of corporate hospitality these deals have typically included.